Get to Know Jill Duggar’s Husband, Derick Dillard, and His Controversial Views

 Derick was on a mission trip in Kathmandu, Nepal, when he struck up a virtual romance with Jill via Skype.
 The two were connected by Jill’s father, Jim Bob Duggar, who had a feeling they would make a great pair.
-Eventually, Jill ended up making the trek from her home in Alabama all the way to Asia so she could meet Derick in person — and the rest is history!
+Eventually, Jill ended up making the trek from her home in Arkansas all the way to Asia so she could meet Derick in person — and the rest is history!

 His mom is a cancer survivor.

 Not long before Derick and Jill’s June 2014 wedding, Derick’s mother, Cathy Dillard, was diagnosed with stage 4 Non-Hodgkins Lymphoma — a very aggressive form of cancer.
 Thankfully, Cathy was feeling good on the day that her son tied the knot with Jill and was able to attend their nuptials.
 These days, according to Derick, his mom is doing better than ever.

 “My mom’s story of battle and triumph over cancer is nothing short of a miracle, performed by the one true God, our Lord Jesus Christ, through many medical personnel to whom I am eternally grateful,” he has said.

 His own health has been a concern.